Modeling Atomistically Assembled Diffractive Optics in Solids: Embedded Array

 In order to verify one can retain the diffractive focusing in the presence of a dielectric interface, Figure \ref{fig:dielectricSurface} depicts x, y, and z components of the electric field obtained from the three-dimensional FDTD simulation at time-step index $n=3800$ on the $yz$ plane.
-FDTD simulations can be used to find the field distribution and Green's function for an arbitrary distribution of scatters and dielectrics, which are often difficult to determine analytically.
-Since the dipole moment of the atoms is aligned along the x-axis, the x component of the electric field is strongly formed, and it can be observed that a strong focusing spot occurs approximately 50 $\mu$m away from the interface of the dielectric in the vacuum region as expected.
+Simulations only involving the focal plane of the structure can be managed efficiently by using the far-field forms of the scattered field.
+However, simulations covering all of space must use the near-field equations, which for the approach employed in \ref{eq:scatteredField} involves computing a large number of numerical integrals as well as dealing with the singular nature of the Green's function.
+FDTD simulations can be used to find the field distribution and Green's function for an arbitrary distribution of scatters and dielectrics without these constraints, but cannot model the effects of atom-atom interaction.
+Here, we demonstrate the focusing behavior of the adjusted site geometry.
+Since the dipole moment of the atoms is aligned along the x-axis, the x component of the electric field is strongly formed, and it can be observed that a strong focusing spot occurs approximately 20 $\mu$m away from the interface of the dielectric in the vacuum region as expected.